liferay/liferay-docs/develop/tutorials/articles/150-assets/05-rendering-an-asset/02-jsp-templates-asset-renderer.markdown

 # Configuring JSP Templates for an Asset Renderer [](id=configuring-jsp-templates-for-an-asset-renderer)

-An asset can be displayed in several different ways in the Asset Publisher, by default.
+An asset can be displayed in several different ways in the Asset Publisher.
 There are three templates to implement provided by the `AssetRenderer`
 interface:

 - `abstract`